Upcoming Online English Class: February 24 and 25 from 9am to 2pm. Register Here

 Nota: Para registrarse, puede hacerlo entrando a nuestra página web o llamándonos al 718-263-0546. ¡No vaya a la locación!
 Para obtener más información sobre la clase, haga clic aquí

-Home improvement contractor training is a 15 hour training course that both prepares participants for the NYC home improvement contractor licensing examination and helps participants to put together their license application package.
+Home improvement contractor training is a 15 hour training course that prepares participants for the NYC home improvement contractor licensing examination and provides guidance on putting together the license application package.
 The tuition is generally $375, although we do offer the class for free sometimes when grants are available.
 Check the individual RSVP pages for more info.

 What type of work is considered Home Improvement?